KevinHern/AI-Deployment-NodeJS/Simple_Regression/README.md

 # AI Deployment in NodeJS: Simple Regression
-Small demo to deploy an simple Linear Regression AI in a NodeJS App
+Small demo to deploy an simple Linear Regression AI in a NodeJS App.

 ## How to install the app
 Clone the repo and run the following command inside the *__Simple_Regression__* directory: